Content management survival guide 2019Vegard Ottervig on

 We have written more in-depth about the tools you need to run your digital experiences, be sure to check it out.

-To summarise: Have an overall plan and purpose, know what both you want and what your customers want in terms of content and digital experiences, know what concrete steps you must undertake to achieve your content management goals, spend time on deliberating if your current web platform/CMS fulfills your stated goals, and assess what a new web platform should look like.
+To summarise: Have an overall plan and purpose, know what both you want and what your customers want in terms of content and digital experiences, know what concrete steps you must undertake to achieve your content management goals, spend time on deliberating if your current web platform/CMS fulfils your stated goals, and assess what a new web platform should look like.
 Also, establish routines for managing your existing content, investigate your opportunities in having an omnichannel presence, and, finally, acquire the right tools for the job (beside your CMS).

 When you have all of these elements under control, you have a digital strategy and are well equipped to meet 2019 head on.
 You have gained yourself an advantage in the arms race that is knowledge and skills in the world of digital experiences.
 Never stand still and keep on moving forward!